neophob/PixelController/README.md

     output.resolution.x=8
     output.resolution.y=8

 which defines the resolution of your matrix.
-And you need to define an Output device, for example for the PixelInvaders panels:
+Next you need to define one or multiple Output devices, for example for two PixelInvaders panels (while the output for the second panel is rotated by 180 degrees):

     pixelinvaders.layout.row1=NO_ROTATE,ROTATE_180
     #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE

-this defines two PixelInvaders panels while the second panel is rotated by 180 degrees.
 Take a look at the config file, there are alot of hints how to configure PixelController.

 ### Main idea
 A Visual can be assigned to one or more Output LED Matrices.
 A Visual consists of two **Generators** (create the content), two **Effects** (modify the content), a **Mixer** (mix the content) and a **Colorset** (define the look of the content).